SummaryRead the full fact sheet

 Non-allergy triggers do not involve an allergic reaction of your immune system.
 Asthma symptoms are brought on in other ways.

 Understanding what triggers your asthma symptoms will help you to manage them.
-Ask your doctor for tips on how to avoid or reduce exposure to situations that can trigger asthma.
+Ask your doctor for tips on how to avoid or reduce exposure to situations, conditions or irritants that can trigger asthma.

 Common non-allergy triggers of asthma symptoms